Piping plover: Inland habitat water level rise

-A main part of the piping plover’s range is in the Prairie Pothole Region of South Dakota, North Dakota, and Canada.
+A main part of the piping plover's range is in the Prairie Pothole Region of South Dakota, North Dakota, and Canada.
 The shallow wetlands of this region fluctuate water surface area in response to wet-dry periods.
 Piping plovers who breed in this region depend on the decreased water levels to reveal shorelines that they use for nesting.
 Climate change, along with consolidation drainage, drainage of smaller wetlands into another wetland to create fewer, larger wetlands, has begun to create fuller wetlands, reducing shoreline nesting habitat.
 Research of 32 piping plover wetland habitats in this region found that wetlands with risen water levels had lower chances of piping plover presence.
 This suggests that the warming climate and increased water levels and precipitation will degrade piping plover breeding habitats in the Prairie Pothole Region.

+On the other hand, research suggests that piping plover's habitat in Nebraska, on the shoals of Platte and Missouri River and around Lewis and Clark Lake would benefit from climate change, as it would make extensive flooding (so called "high-flow events") which keeps the shoals from getting overgrown occur more often than it does now, yet closer to the historical, pre-European colonization of the Americas patterns.
+The ideal frequency of high-flow events for piping plover population abundance in this river system is once in four years.
+Shoreline stabilization efforts reduced such high-flow events to once per twenty years, which is not enough to maintain piping plover populations outside of artificially cleared shoals, which become their only refuge in the long term.
+Climate change would only be harmful to these populations overall if it either makes high-flow events occur more often than once every four years, or if it ends making the basin drier and ultimately reduces their frequency even further, and both are considered unlikely.
+However, it is more plausible that in at least the near term, climate change adaptation efforts to protect human property in the area would continue to suppress high-flow events and negate this benefit to piping plover populations, while also making them more vulnerable to a potential, unprecedented catastrophic flooding event which could overwhelm those efforts and also submerge piping plover subpopulations across the entire area.